Certificate templates

 • 0x0010: S4USelf explicit Kerberos mapping

 The current default value is 0x18 (0x8 and 0x10).
 Schannel doesn't support the new szOID_NTDS_CA_SECURITY_EXT security extension directly, but it can use it by "converting" the Schannel certificate mapping to a Kerberos certificate mapping using S4USelf.
-Then, the mapping will be performed as presented in the Kerberos mapping section.
+Then, the mapping will be performed as presented in the Kerberos authentication section.

 If some certificate authentication issues are encountered in an Active Directory, Microsoft has officially suggested to set the CertificateMappingMethods value to 0x1f (old value).